-Debt can leave you feeling overwhelmed, stressed out and avoiding paperwork until you don’t really even know how much you owe; that could end up being a lot.
+Debt can leave you feeling overwhelmed, stressed out, and avoiding paperwork until you don’t even know how much you owe; that could end up being a lot.
 Although it may be scary, you need to take stock of all your debts and determine which ones are the most urgent.
 Write down everything that you owe.

 If you have student loan debt from several lenders, you could consolidate.
 Rather than multiple interest rates and repayment terms, you would only have a single monthly payment.
 Do some research to find out what your consolidation options might be.
 You could also consider moving high-interest credit card debt onto lower-interest cards if a balance transfer is possible.
 Another possibility is taking out a personal loan with a lower interest rate that allows you to pay off several debts.
 You may also want to consider contacting your creditors and seeing if you can work out a payment plan that gives you a little more breathing room.

-Start With Emergency Savings
+Get Out of Debt: Start With Emergency Savings

 If you don’t have any savings built up, this should be your first step even before you start to seriously attack your debt.
 Debt often occurs as a result of spiraling costs that happen because you do not have a savings cushion.
-Start by making minimum payments on all your debts while you save up three to six months of expenses.
+Start by making minimum payments on all your debts while you save up to three to six months of expenses.
 Once you have a cushion, you can turn your focus to paying down debt.

-Choose Your Method
+Get Out of Debt: Choose Your Method

-You can either focus on making payments somewhat higher than the minimum on all your debts, or you can make just the minimum payments on all your debts except for one, which you direct most of your financial resources toward.
+You can either focus on making payments somewhat higher than the minimum on all your debts, or you can make just the minimum payments on all your debts except for one, to which you direct most of your financial resources.
 Once that is paid off, you would then focus on another debt until you are debt-free.
 If you use this approach, paying off the one with the highest interest rate might be the smartest move, but paying off the smallest debt could give you the biggest psychological boost.
-The best method is the one that keeps you motivated you to stick to it.
+The best method is the one that keeps you motivated to stick to it.